 - Grand larceny: Theft of items with high cash value

-If someone snatches a purse and runs or picks a pocket, they commit larceny.
-In addition, vehicle theft almost always falls under the category of grand larceny or grand theft.
+Some examples, if someone snatches a purse and runs or picks a pocket, they may have committed larceny.
+In addition, vehicle theft may fall under the category of grand larceny or grand theft.

 What Is Robbery?

-Theft becomes robbery when force and fear become involved.
+Theft may become robbery when force and fear become involved.
 Taking something from someone by force or intimidation turns a theft into a robbery.
 In cases of robbery, the theft must involve another person directly.

-If someone steals something from someone through trickery or sleight of hand, then the theft remains a larceny.
-Violence, the threat of violence or implied violence against someone separates robbery from other types of theft charges.
-If these elements aren’t present, the theft becomes larceny, rather than robbery.
+The threat of violence or implied violence against someone may separate robbery from other types of theft charges.
+If these elements aren’t present, the theft may become larceny, rather than robbery.

 When someone uses force to commit robbery, they can also face an aggravated assault charge.
 Other charges can come into play depending on how someone commits a robbery.
 For example, if the perpetrator brandishes a weapon, they can face an armed robbery charge.